xy-cloud-cn/minecraft-mod-filter/README.md

 Quickly filter the minecraft modpack to see if any of its mods are client-side/server-side.
 ## Features
 👻 Quickly scans your mods and tells you their server/client compatibility.
 💎 Support for cli and gui, default is cli
+🎃 i18n support
 ## Todo
 ✨ Support Java reflection to read @mod annotations
 ✨ Faster file processing with rust